casoon/dragonfly-docs/docs/getting-started/iconsets.md

 ---
-title: Icon System
+title: Icon system
 category: Getting Started
 ---

-# Icon System
+# Icon system

-The Casoon UI Library Icon System provides a comprehensive solution for integrating and using icons in your application.
+The Casoon UI Library Icon system provides a comprehensive solution for integrating and using icons in your application.

 ## CSS Import

-To use the complete Casoon UI Icon System, simply import the `core.css` file:
+To use the complete Casoon UI Icon system, simply import the `core.css` file:

 ```css
 @import "@casoon/ui-lib/core.css";